 Brandable names are so 19th century

-In an age of weird and occasionally wonderful styles of business names – and with the very contemporary challenge of obtaining a decent .com domain name – it’s natural to think that ‘invented’ brand names are a modern phenomenon.
+In an age of weird and occasionally wonderful styles of business names – and with the very contemporary challenge of buying a catchy .com domain name – it’s natural to think that ‘invented’ brand names are a modern phenomenon.
 Think again.

 Entrepreneurs, business owners, inventors and industrialists have been using made up names for their companies and products for well over a century.